-When medical benefits of this health plan are reduced, each benefit is reduced in proportion and charged against any applicable benefit limit of this health plan.
+When a plan provides benefits in the form of services, the reasonable cash value of each service rendered is considered both an expense incurred and a benefit payable.
+When benefits of this health plan are reduced each benefit is reduced in proportion and charged against any applicable benefit limit of this health plan.